6point6/bytefreq-rs/README.md

 - Handles complex json nesting, including unrolling arrays.
 - Byte frequency reports supports Unicode, as well as control characts like LF / CR

-See an example of High grain and Low grain masks which can be optionally utilised within bytefreq-rs:
+To help you understand how masks work, bytefreq-rs provides examples of high grain and low grain masks, which can be optionally utilized within the tool.
+These examples are shown in the table below:
 | Raw Data   | High Grain Example | Low Grain Example |
 |------------|--------------------|-------------------|
 | SW1 1AA    | AA9 9AA            | A9 9A             |